pdohara/gitinit/contents/pages/getting-started.md

 	git add -i

   Then follow the prompts.
-Experience with other version control systems suggests that these are very small changes to be commiting.
+Experience with other version control systems suggests that these are very small changes to be committing.
 With Git it is better to make many small commits.
 We will learn later how these can be made more meaningful.
 Also because these changes are committed to the repository on your machine no one else will see them until you are ready to share them.
 Note that you do not have to plan for the files you wish to modify.
 You just make changes and Git notices those changes, you stage them and then commit them.
 If you are working on your own this is all the workflow that you need.
 As with any endeavor you will make mistakes from time to time, so let's talk about [fixing mista<span style="text-decoration: line-through;">t</span>kes](/pages/fixing-mistakes.html).